JamesWharton/Book_SecDevOps_Risk_Workflow/content/2.Using-jira-workflow/Concepts/Abusing-the-concept-of-risk.md

 Yes I know that there are much more formal definitions of RISK and all the sub-categories that can be used, but it is key that in the real-world we keep things simple and don't have an explosion of terms.

-Fundamentally my definition of RISK is based on the concept of 'Behaviours' and 'Side-Effects of code' (whetter intentional or not).
+Fundamentally my definition of RISK is based on the concept of 'Behaviours' and 'Side-Effects of code' (whether intentional or not).
 The key is to map reality and what is actually possible.

 RISKs can also be used in multi-dimensional analysis where multiple paths can be analysed, each with a specific set of RISKs (depending on the chosen implementation)